ibm-cloud-docs/dns-svcs/cr-add-res-loc.md

 The location is added when the subnet selection is made.

-## Adding a resolver location using the CLI
+## Adding a resolver location from the CLI
 {: #cli-add-res-loc}
 {: cli}